paul-distefano/graphrag-toolkit/docs/constructing-a-graph.md

 graph_index.extract_and_build(docs, checkpoint=checkpoint)
 ```

 When you create a `Checkpoint`, you must give it a name.
 A checkpoint filter will only filter out chunks that were checkpointed by a checkpoint writer with the same name.
-If you use checkpoints when running separate extract and build processes, as described above, ensure the checkpoints have different names.
+If you use checkpoints when [running separate extract and build processes](#run-the-extract-and-build-stages-separately), ensure the checkpoints have different names.
 If you use the same name across separate extract and build processes, the build stage will ignore all the chunks created by the extract stage.

 Checkpoints do not provide any transactional guarantees.
 If a chunk is successfully processed by the graph construction handlers, but then fails in a vector indexing handler, it will not make it to the end of the build pipeline, and so will not be checkpointed.
 If the build stage is restarted, the chunk will be reprocessed by both the graph construction and vector indexing handlers.
 For stores that support upserts (e.g. Amazon Neptune Database and Amazon Neptune Analytics) this is not an issue.